 Jane Jones-Warner RIBA SCA AABC IHBC

-Jane Jones-Warner has had her own architectural practice for over 24 years.
-Her work ranges in scale from designing individual new pieces of furniture to large repair and conservation projects, one-off conversions and new build applications, all generally in sensitive and or historic settings.
+Jane Jones-Warner has had her own architectural practice for over 25 years.
+Her work ranges in scale from designing individual new pieces of furniture to large repair and conservation projects, one-off conversions and new build applications, all generally in sensitive and/or historic settings.
 Her greatest enjoyment comes from working with ecclesiastical buildings.
 As an architect accredited in building conservation, she understands the philosophy of conservation and enjoys the careful and delicate approach required for historic building repair.
 Jane has developed a style of architecture which incorporates contemporary design using traditional materials to enhance the significance of these wonderful historic structures.

-Laurence Hall BA (Hons) Arch - Associate
+Laurence Hall BA (Hons) Arch - Partner

-Laurence has worked with Jane since 2006, gaining extensive experience in a wide selection of projects that include minor and major alteration works together with new build schemes.
+Laurence has worked with Jane since 2006, gaining extensive experience on a wide selection of projects that include minor and major alteration works together with new build schemes.
 He has worked on several ecclesiastical Heritage Lottery funded and Historic England projects.
 At present he is working on buildings at Amberley Museum in addition to converting a couple of substantial barns and building a new annex to Grade I St Mary’s Church at Sidlesham.

-Laurence’s style of architecture; sensitively complimenting the historic fabric with contemporary design, has won him various awards.
+Laurence’s style of architecture, sensitively complimenting the historic fabric with contemporary design, has won him various awards.
 He prides himself on his excellent working relationships with his clients on all phases of design and construction.

-Julian Vallis RIBA SCA AABC - Associate
+Julian Vallis RIBA SCA AABC - Partner

 Julian is particularly interested in working with buildings that have a potentially uncertain future and his work has been rewarded through the shortlisting for, or winning, of a selection of awards.

 Trevor has worked in the practice since 2014 on a variety of projects including churches and private houses.
 He has been involved in reordering schemes together with Heritage Lottery funded projects for repairing church fabric.
-In addition he has been working on a listed post war house helping to detail and manage the joinery work on site.
+In addition he has been working on a listed post war house, helping to detail and manage the joinery work on site.

 Trevor has a keen interest in traditional building techniques and materials.
 His methodical approach to drawing and detailing together with his excellent 3D computer skills are valued widely by the team.
 He particularly enjoys working with old fabric and unravelling the layers of historic assembly.

-Sally Hales - Office Manager
+Sally Hales BA (Hons) ACILEx - PA